 The “time capsule” for this trip back in time is a copy of Iceman #1, from Marvel Comics in 1984.
 It was the first issue of his first mini-series, and I imagine this mini-series was created to capitalize on the character’s popularity from the Spider-Man and his Amazing Friends cartoon.

-The first ad we come across is a real eye opener.
-It’s for the Mario Bothers home video game for the Atari 2600 system.
+The first ad we come across is a real eye-opener.
+It’s for the Mario Brothers home video game for the Atari 2600 system.
 It’s hard to think of a Mario game being on any system besides one from Nintendo, but this is from before Nintendo was launched in the USA and Mario took over the video gaming world.
 This version of the game for Atari was an arcade port to the home system.

 Unless they switched bibs, it’s Luigi who is really featured in this ad instead of Mario, which seems really weird to me.

 Now we’ve got an ad for the new Saturday morning cartoon lineup on CBS.
 I used to love these things when I would come across them as a kid.
 I would get so pumped up and excited for the new cartoons, and just the fact that reruns were coming to an end and we were about to start getting new episodes again.

 The CBS lineup for the fall of ’84 had some gems in it.
 Muppet Babies, Dungeons and Dragons, and Get Along Gang were all favorites of mine.
 I also see blurbs for Q*Bert, Pole Position, and, so the lineup was video game heavy.
 The main attraction for the ad though is Richard Pryor, whose new show Pryor’s Place was solidly featured in the lineup.
 I never watched Pryor’s Place, so I have no idea if I missed anything or not.